LaRoomy/Liquid_Dispenser/README.md

 TODO: link to images of the hardware (real images) and a video of the project in action

+TODO: remove segger or note it in the last section of used software..?

 ## Features

 + Interactive user interface with NFC-enabled smartphone input and touchscreen confirmation